worldbank/wb-reproducible-research-repository/ai-skills/reproducibility-skill/README.md

 Point Claude/AI Agent (terminal or Visual Studio Code) at your project and say something like:

-> "Prepare a reproducibility package for this project" — full three-phase run
+> "Prepare a reproducibility package for this project" — full run (privacy gate, then all phases)
 > "Audit this package / what's missing for replication?" — Phase 1 only
 > "Check this project for common reproducibility failures" — Phase 1 flag pass
 > "Write the README and data availability statement" — AI agent will still audit first, briefly, because the DAS depends on the data classification